Neural-Systems-at-UIO/QUINT_webtools/docs/WebIlastik.rst

 **WebIlastik**
 ================

-WebIlastik is a tool for image classification and segmentation using supervised machine learning algorithms.

-You interactively train the classifier on training images to recognise your features-of-interest, e.g. labelled cells, receptors, or markers of pathology.
-You are then ready to apply the classifier to the whole image series, exporting segmented images to be used in the Nutil app.
+Webilastik is an image classification and segmentation tool that can be used to identify the features in your images to quantify using the QUINT online workflow.
+It works by supervised machine learning.
+In Webilastik, you interactively train a classifier to recognise your features-of-interest, e.g. labelled cells, receptors, or a pathological marker.
+The training is performed on a subset of your images, e.g. training images.
+Once the classifier is trained, you can apply it to the whole image series, creating segmented images displaying your features-of-interest in a unique RGB colour, to be used in the WebNutil application.

 How to open WebIlastik?
 ---------------------------
-In “Apps & Analysis”, click “WebIlastik” and select your image series.
+Navigate to “WebIlastik”.
 Request a new session with the "Create" button or rejoin an existing session.

 It can take anything from seconds to minutes for a session to start.
 Be patient!

-.. tip:: The session duration has to be specified in advance.
+.. tip:: The session duration has to be specified.
 As it takes time to train a good classifier, request at least 60 minutes in the first instance.

 .. image:: images/WebIlastik.PNG
   :align: center